edwardgoldring/website/content/home/projects.md

 #   tag = ".demo"

 +++
-"Purges: A Dictator's Fight to Survive" (book manuscript, working title)
+"Purges: A Dictator's Fight to Survive" (book manuscript)

 "To Purge or Not to Purge?
 An Individual-Level Quantitative Analysis of Elite Purges in Dictatorships" (with Austin S. Matthews) - *revise and resubmit at the British Journal of Political Science*

 "Brothers in Arms No More: An Individual-Level Quantitative Analysis of Elite Purges After Successful Coups" (with Austin S. Matthews)

-"The Effects of Elite Purges on Attempted and Successful Coups"

 "Elite Management Before Autocratic Leader Succession: Evidence from North Korea" (with Peter Ward)